Updated July 2020.

-Once you’ve established some broad categories you should now look at direct competitors to your product.
-These include any company that sells a very similar or identical product or service in the same footprint as your organisation.
-For example; if your company sells Cable TV service, you would only list your competitors as those offering a similar service that your customers can also purchase.
-If the competitor’s service does not extend to your company’s geographical footprint, there may be no point including this competitor in your analysis.
-Their product offering however may be interesting and you may include it in a Product Comparison paper.
+Once you’ve established your market segmentation categories you should now look at direct competitors to your Product.
+These include any company that sells a very similar product or service in the same footprint as your organisation.
+For example; if your company sells dog grooming kits, you would normally only include competitors that also sell grooming kits to your area.
+The exceptions to this are if they are likely to expand to your area soon or if their product offering is interesting and useful to include in a Product Comparison paper.

-If there are many competitors in your market, choose a handful of competitors that you believe are the largest threat to your organisation.
-Make sure to think about where the market is heading – Manufacturers of CD Walkmans should have seen the writing on the wall with the arrival of MP3 players.
+If there are too many competitors in your market, choose a handful that you believe are the largest threat to your organisation.
+Make sure to consider where the market is heading – for example Netflix overtaking Blockbuster, Uber and taxis, Airbnb and hotels.

 Step 3: Analyse competitors

-- Recorded Data: This includes published information such as an Annual Report.
+- Recorded data: this includes easily available published information such as an annual report.

-- Opportunistic Data: This is qualitative data coming from discussions with suppliers, ex-employees or information from blogs by customers.
+- Opportunistic data: qualitative data coming from discussions with suppliers, ex-employees or information from blogs by customers.

 Step 4: Summarise competitor product and market strategies

-- Competing Product – Describe the competing product, its purpose and high level functionality.
+- Competing product’s purpose and high level functionality.

-- Market Share – Describe the market share the competing product has in your main target market.
+- Competing product’s overall market share in your main target market

-- Threat Level – Describe the threat level the competing company poses to your company, relative to your product.
+- Threat level – estimate the threat level the competing company and product poses to you

-A useful tool is to produce a simple value curve model for your industry.
-This can be particularly useful if you are seeking out ‘gaps’ where competitive threats are weakest.
+Once you’ve completed this another useful tool is to produce a simple value curve model for your industry.
+This can be particularly helpful if you’re seeking out ‘gaps’ where competitive threats are weakest.

 Step 5: Compare and contrast competitors with your products

-The final step in preparing a Competitor Analysis is to review and analyse the data.
+The final step in preparing a competitor analysis is to review and analyse the data.
 What story is the data presenting?
-Are your competitors a threat or is your organisation on par with the largest competitor in the marketplace?
+Are your competitors a threat or is your organisation on par with the largest competitor?
 Is your product lagging in the marketplace?

-More importantly, analyse the data against your company’s strategy and product so you know where your company and product stand relative to the competitors’.
+More importantly, analyse the data against your company’s strategy and Product so you know where your company and Product stand compared to your competitors.

-Your conclusion should be presented to other business stakeholders especially when you’ve decided the next steps.
+Your conclusions should be presented to other business stakeholders especially when you’ve decided what steps you will take with your strategy.
 For example, you may alter your Product Roadmap as a result of the competitor analysis.
-Sales and marketing teams may benefit from summaries that contrast your product with key competitors and emphasise your product’s strengths so that they can take this message to market.
+Sales and marketing teams may benefit from summaries that contrast your Product with key competitors and emphasise your Product’s strengths so that they can take this message to market.